Lombiq/Hastlayer-Hardware-Framework---Xilinx/Docs/GettingStarted.md

 ## Generating the SDK workspace with batch file (mksdk.bat)

 To start the Xilinx SDK, you will have to *Generate bitstream* in Vivado, wait until the process ends, and choose *Export → Export Hardware*.
-In the dialog that appears, choose the `sdk` folder in the root of the repository, then click OK.
+In the dialog that appears, choose the `SDK` folder in the root of the repository, then click OK.

 ![Export Hardware](Images/ExportHardwareToSDK.png)